code-423n4/2023-03-asymmetry-findings/data/dingo2077-Q.md

 SC: SafEth.sol

 The core of lack is lying in function `addDerivative()` where any address can be added as vault.
 If in new vault has not implemented IDerivative interface or even uncorrect realization of functions - user's can't stake or stake their funds.
+Also there is no function to delete derivative contract.
 ![](https://i.imgur.com/YUZkIb1.png)

 ## Proof of Concept